Namast’ay at FSU

 Journeys in Yoga – On S. Magnolia Drive.
 The first class is only $5.
 They offer group, private, and specialty classes with a wide range of styles, heated and unheated, yin hot, core, and more.
 They have classes suited for just about anyone.

 Namaste Yoga Tallahassee – on E. Lafayette St., Suite B, Student discounts, including unlimited monthly pass (usually $99) for students is $89.
-They also offer a FREE community class almost every Friday from 5:30-6:30 with live music from 6:30-6:50.
+They also offer a FREE community class almost every Friday from 5:30 to-6:30 with live music from 6:30 to-6:50.
 Donations accepted (for Refuge House).
 All level classes, even for those with limitations or injuries.

 You may want to join…